Sean-Sanneman/README-generator/README.md

   ## Usage

-  Run 'node index.js' from within the develop directory, and answer the question when prompted.
+  Run 'node index.js' from within the develop directory, and answer the questions when prompted.
 A README.md file will be added to the directory.

   ## Credits